ExtremeKanban/contact-tracer/README.md

 1. Anonymous
    - Do not share person identifiable information
    - Do not share location identifiable information
+   - Do not expose devices to a larger network (phone, computer, etc.) without direct intervention by the user of the device.
 2. Limited Retention
    - Delete any stored data as soon as possible
 3. Send as little information as possible